Graphic Design (Online Short Course)

 - Image Editing

 You will be more confident about responding to client design briefs and will have improved your decision-making process.
 You will feel more confident in generating ideas and producing a strong design concept.
-You will leave with a full colour A2 poster of your artwork and a body of design work that can be used towards a portfolio.
+You will leave with artwork for a full colour poster and a body of design work that can be used towards a portfolio.

 Who should attend